 To Apply: Submit a cover letter stating your research interests along with CV and 3 letters of reference to: email@example.com.
 The application review begins immediately and will continue until positions are filled.

-Associate Professor, Associate Dean for the Doctoral Program
+Associate Professor & Associate Dean of Doctoral Education

 Dr. Kathleen Bucholz, Co-Director